 - Advanced reports & security

 Next on our list of monday.com alternatives is Wrike, a project and task management tool that offers plenty of bells and whistles for project managers and team members.
 When we tested Wrike, we fell in love with its admittedly bland but very functional interface.
 Wrike is easy to pick up and use, and is ideal for individuals and small to large teams who manage multiple projects.
 Read our Wrike review for more details.

 Wrike offers traditional project management features like kanban, table, calendar, Gantt and dashboard views, as well as a powerful reporting tool that analytical managers will love.
 There’s also support for schedules, custom workflows, integrations and AI tools that can help with subtask creation, recommended tasks and risk prediction.
 You also get enterprise-grade security.

-You can check out our Wrike pricing guide for a detailed look at prices, but, in a nutshell, Wrike offers a free plan that supports unlimited users and a few core features.
+In a nutshell, Wrike offers a free plan that supports unlimited users and a few core features.
 However, many advanced tools are stuck behind paywalls.
 Wrike is a little pricier than monday.com, but it’s cheaper than Asana (here’s our Wrike vs Asana guide).
 Overall, Wrike is a solid alternative to monday.com.

 - Unlimited users.
 Basic features.